A Universal Framework for Reconstructing Complex Networks and Node Dynamics from Discrete or Continuous Dynamics Data: Results

-To test our model and compare it with others, we generate time series data by a set of network dynamics on a variety of graphs as the ground truths.
-All continuous, discrete, and binary dynamics are included.
-Spring (spring dynamics)~\cite{kipf2018neural}, SIR (an inter-city meta-population SIR epidemic model)~\cite{brockmann2013hidden}, and Michaelis–Menten kinetics~\cite{karlebach2008modelling,barzel2013network} all are examples of continuous dynamics.
-The coupled map network (CMN)~\cite{garcia2002coupled,jalan2005synchronized} and the voter model~\cite{campbell1954voter} are representatives of discrete and binary dynamics, respectively.
-The details of the dynamical models can be found in the Supplementary Section 6.
-The graphs to be inferred are either generated by models (ER~\cite{erdHos1960evolution} for Erdos Renyi, WS~\cite{watts1998collective} for Watts-Strogatz, and BA~\cite{barabasi1999emergence} for Barabasi-Albert) or from empirical data including a gene network (for S. cerevisiae, Gene)~\cite{schaffter2011genenetweaver}, an inter-city traffic network (City) of China, three social networks (email, Dorm, and Blog), and a road network(Road)~\cite{nr}.
-The details of the empirical networks can be found in the Supplementary Section 7.
-For each model and network, we ran the simulation for various lengths of time.
-All the reported results are on the testing dataset.
+We generate time series data by a set of network dynamics including continuous, discrete, and binary dynamics.
+As shown in Table \ref{tab:table_dyn}, Spring (spring dynamics)~\cite{kipf2018neural}, SIR (an inter-city meta-population SIR epidemic model)~\cite{brockmann2013hidden}, and Michaelis–Menten kinetics~\cite{karlebach2008modelling} all are examples of continuous dynamics.
+The coupled map network (CMN)~\cite{garcia2002coupled} and the voter model~\cite{campbell1954voter} are representatives of discrete and binary dynamics, respectively.
+The equations for describing these dynamics are reported in Table \ref{tab:table_dyn}, and more details are referred to Supplementary Material section 4.
+Notice that all the dynamics listed in the table can be converted into a Markovian dynamics.